danpetry/danpetry.github.io/content/pages/djing.md

 during the summer, sadly.

-Towards the late 2000s, breaks died a timely demise, and I was getting lots of free house and techno records from my [writing](relative link to writing), so I started playing more of that.
-I played once or twice at friends' parties and once at a festival in Wales called [Gottwood](https://www.gottwood.co.uk/), but I had figured out that you can only really build a name as a DJ through producing music, unless your name is Ben UFO, so [my focus shifted to that](relative link to production).
+Towards the late 2000s, breaks died a timely demise, and I was getting lots of free house and techno records from my [writing](music-journalism.html), so I started playing more of that.
+I played once or twice at friends' parties and once at a festival in Wales called [Gottwood](https://www.gottwood.co.uk/), but I had figured out that you can only really build a name as a DJ through producing music, unless your name is Ben UFO, so [my focus shifted to that](music-production.html).
 My style was particularly musical: melodies and rhythms playing off against each other, or atmospheric tracks that built symphonically, or ones with wild, improvised elements that could make the seams of reality split in a forest glade at 3 a.m.
 (Still no 3 a.m. forest glade